-The Company's business is the production and sale of medical and recreational cannabis and cannabisbased products, including premium pre-rolls, flower, capsules, oils, and edible products and provides production, manufacturing and soon refinement services to peer entities.
-The Company currently produces and distributes the award-winning Bhang[®] Chocolate and intends to produce and distribute in the near-term Wana Sour Gummies, Ruby[®] Cannabis Sugar, Sapphire[TM] Cannabis Salt, Gems[TM], and other Powered by INDIVA[TM] products through license agreements, partnerships and joint ventures.
+The Company's business is the production and sale of medical and recreational cannabis and cannabis-based products, including premium pre-rolls, flower, capsules, oils, and edible products and provides production and manufacturing services to peer entities.
+The Company currently produces and distributes the award-winning Bhang® Chocolate and the Wana Sour Gummies and intends to produce and distribute in the near-term, Ruby® Cannabis Sugar, SapphireTM Cannabis Salt, Ruby® Jewels Chewable TabletsTM, and other Powered by INDIVATM products through license agreements and partnerships.